 It is a switching technique that creates a pre-specific route between the sender and receiver and this route is reserved for both these devices as long as the connection is active.
 Both devices are connected through this specific route and data transfer can also be done only through this specific route.
 Other devices cannot use this specific route for data transmission because this specific route is reserved.

 This type of network switching was designed and used in the early analog telephone network.
 We used circuit switching to physically connect devices in the telephone network.

 Communication that takes place through circuit switching has 3 phases:

 - Establish a circuit: In the first phase, a circuit is established means a dedicated link is established between the sender and the receiver through a number of switching centers or nodes.

-- Transfer the data: Once the circuit is established means the connection is established between the sender and receiver, they can communicate with each other.
+- Transfer the data: Once the circuit is established, means the connection is established between the sender and receiver, they can communicate with each other.

 - Disconnect the circuit: Once the communication is completed between the sender and receiver, the circuit disconnects.
 The circuit disconnection is done by one of the users i.e. the sender or the receiver.

-Simple Example of Telephone Network: First we call the other user, once he receives the call, the connection is established and both can communicate with each other, after if one of the users disconnect the phone, the circuit disconnects.
+Simple Example of Telephone Network: First we call the other user, once he receives the call, the connection is established and both can communicate with each other, after if one of the users disconnects the phone, the circuit disconnects.

 Advantages of Circuit Switching

 - A dedicated link is established between both devices which provides a guaranteed data transmission.